Koepka wins US PGA Championship to claim fifth major

 It is the third time in five years that Koepka has played a major championship in the state of New York and come out on top.

+"I don't know how many guys have won five times, but to be with those groups of names is absolutely incredible and I'll be honest I'm not even sure I dreamed of it as a kid."

+He joins Seve Ballesteros, Peter Thomson, Byron Nelson, John Henry Taylor and James Braid as a quintuple major winner.

-And it is all the more remarkable given it comes just two years after undergoing extensive knee surgery and following his switch to the Saudi Arabian-backed LIV Golf set-up.
+It is all the more remarkable given it comes just two years after Koepka underwent extensive knee surgery and following his switch to the Saudi Arabian-backed LIV Golf set-up.

 Koepka collects the Wanamaker Trophy and a hefty cheque of $3.15m [£2.53m].
 He also becomes only the sixth player to win the Championship on three or more occasions - joining Walter Hagen and Jack Nicklaus (five), Tiger Woods (four), Gene Sarazen and Sam Snead (three).